 Source: Nutritionix.com

-An easy way to get your fat intake is to add a little olive oil, coconut oil, almond silvers, bacon bits, or flaxseed meal to a salad as healthy garnishes.
+There are many easy ways to increase your fat intake.
+These include adding a little olive oil, coconut oil, almond slivers, bacon bits, or flaxseed meal to a salad as healthy garnishes.

-If you can source good dairy products from grass-fed, free-range, cage-free animals who aren’t given hormones, antibiotics, or fed filler-rich foods, then have at it!
+Look for dairy products from animals who aren’t given hormones, antibiotics, or filler-rich foods.
 Adding a bit of cream to your coffee is another great way to help you get your fat intake for the day.

 SKD requires that you eat about 20 to 30% of your daily calorie intake as protein.
 On a 2000-calorie-per-day diet, this translates to about 65 g to 80 g of protein per day.